marcinjahn/technology-notebook/src/docs/computers/blockchain/intro.md

 ## Accounts

 All blockchain participants (including smart contracts) have an account number that uniquely identifies them.
 They are 160 bits (40 bytes) long.
-All accouts can hold a balance of ethers.
+All accounts can hold a balance of ethers.
 Thus, there are two implicit attributes of an
 account: a number and a balance.